Feds: Minnesota food scheme stole $250M; 47 people charged

 Bock’s attorney, Kenneth Udoibok, said the indictment “doesn’t indicate guilt or innocence.”
 He said he wouldn't comment further until seeing the indictment.

-In interviews after law enforcement searched multiple sites in January, including Bock's home and offices, Bock denied stealing money and said she never saw evidence of fraud.
+In an interview in January after law enforcement searched her home and offices, among other sites, Bock denied stealing money and said she never saw evidence of fraud.

 Earlier this year, the U.S. Department of Justice made prosecuting pandemic-related fraud a priority.
 The department has already taken enforcement actions related to more than $8 billion in suspected pandemic fraud, including bringing charges in more than 1,000 criminal cases involving losses in excess of $1.1 billion.